 It’s kimchi making season in Korea!
 Here’s a collection of 15 easy kimchi recipes you can make right now and all year round.
-Making good authentic kimchi at home is much easier than you think.
-This list has something for everyone and every season!

 In late fall, Korean households make a large batch of traditional napa cabbage kimchi (배추), also called pogi kimchi (포기김치), to last through the winter and early spring.
 Also, it’s very common to make a few other kimchi varieties during this season.
 This annual kimchi making event is called gimjang (김장, also spelled kimjang).
 I grew up watching my mother make kimchi with over 100 cabbages for her gimjang.
 Her friends in the neighborhood would rotate their gimjang schedule to help each other.
 Most people don’t make that much kimchi anymore, but the tradition of gimjang continues.